Control of Asbestos Regulations 2006

 Back to Questions

-Why is the new Duty to Manage asbestos needed?
+Why is the Duty to Manage asbestos needed?

 Much has been done to minimise the risk associated with asbestos.
 The use, supply and importation of asbestos and asbestos products are controlled by strict Regulations.
 Any work with, on or around asbestos is also closely controlled, with many types of work requiring a licence.
 However, these Regulations only protect workers from exposure to asbestos when the presence of asbestos is known.
 At least a quarter of those dying from asbestos-related diseases have worked in the maintenance and building trades.